 Please don’t hesitate to comment, I would love to know what you thought about it.

-Here is how the process works, (found in this website, unfortunately it includes links which go to the wrong video but I liked the detailed explanation):
+Here is how the process works, (found at this website, unfortunately this site includes links which go to the wrong video but I liked the detailed explanation):

 - After the king snake constricted and subdued its prey, it began the exhaustive “transport cycle,” to get the slithering snack into its belly.
 Called a pterygoid walk, the king snake opened up its jaw and alternately ratcheted toothy parts of its upper jaw over the surface of the prey, in turn“walking” its mouth over and around the prey.

 - To help pull in its prey, the king snake compressed its own vertebral column into a series of concertina-like waves that shortened and lengthened its body.